Princeton-CDH/htr2hpc/README.md

 )
 ```

-## Architecture
+## Architecture and Flow

+### Deployment

-This architecture chart shows how the eScriptorium test instance was deployed on Princeton hardware during the testing phase.
+This architecture diagram shows how the eScriptorium instance was deployed on Princeton hardware during the testing phase.

 ```mermaid